NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Introduction

 \section{Introduction}

-Transformer-based ~\citep{vaswani2017attention} large language models (LLMs) have revolutionized natural language processing, achieving unprecedented performance across diverse tasks.
-However, this remarkable capability comes at the cost of enormous computational resources, making these models increasingly inaccessible to the broader community.
-For instance, a typical 7-billion-parameter model requires approximately 14GB of GPU memory at 16-bit precision, incurring prohibitive costs for training and inference.
-This computational barrier not only restricts widespread adoption but also impedes the democratization of AI, reinforcing misconceptions that advanced AI tools are inherently exclusive to resource-rich institutions \citep{ai2025mlpfusionefficientfinetuning,zou2024promptinternsavinginferencecosts,dang2025fzoofastzerothorderoptimizer,pmlr-v202-wei23b,10.1145/3701551.3703577}.
+While Transformer-based large language models (LLMs) \citep{vaswani2017attention} have revolutionized natural language processing, their enormous computational requirements pose a significant barrier to widespread adoption.
+For example, a standard 7B-parameter model requires $\sim$14GB of GPU memory at 16-bit precision, incurring prohibitive costs that often restrict these advanced AI tools to resource-rich institutions \citep{ai2025mlpfusionefficientfinetuning,zou2024promptinternsavinginferencecosts,dang2025fzoofastzerothorderoptimizer,pmlr-v202-wei23b,10.1145/3701551.3703577}.